Enrique Font Bisier

 PhD University of Tennessee (Knoxville), USA, 1988.

 I am an ethologist interested in many topics relating to animal behavior.
 I received a Ph.D. in Ethology from the University of Tennessee in 1988.
-Since 1996 I am a full-time Associate Professor at the Zoology Department of the University of Valencia in Spain.
-I am also a member of the Cavanilles Institute of the University of Valencia, where I head the Ethology lab.
+I am Full Professor of Zoology at the University of Valencia in Spain, and a member of the Cavanilles Institute of the University of Valencia, where I head the Ethology Laboratory.

 Research interests: I study animal behavior (ethology), with an emphasis on lizard behavior and communication.
 My research combines field observations, experimental approaches, and a multidisciplinary toolbox (light and electron microscopy, spectrophotometry, UV-photography, video analysis, quantitative analytical tools) to investigate the evolutionary mechanisms responsible for the design of lizard visual signals.
 My recent research focuses on the production, perception, function, and evolution of lizard coloration, particularly chromatic signals and color polymorphisms.

 Teaching: Ethology (33061), Behavioral Ecology (43244), Herpetology (43237), Animal Welfare (43253).

 - Font, E. (2023) 50 years of the Nobel Prize to Lorenz, Tinbergen, and von Frisch: Integrating behavioral function into an ethology for the 21st century.
 Frontiers in Ethology 2:1270913.